This post has been updated with details about the logo’s designer.

 Like many comments on social media, Wikileaks’s graphic critique is entertaining yet unsubstantiated—designed to snare impulse retweets and shares on social media.
 Last we checked, neither the color red nor the arrow is Wikileak’s invention, or innovation for that matter.
 It’s also highly unlikely that the campaign design team was sitting around brainstorming a logo for the presidential aspirant to match that of the whistleblower’s symbol.
 (We’ve reached out to the Clinton campaign for a comment on logo-gate, and will update this post as warranted.)

-“When it comes to the buttons, posters, banners, and bumper stickers the platform is clear: Don’t rock the vote.”
 Either way, the fact is that the logo’s design follows such a well-worn graphic formula—from the generic letterforms of the custom-made font and the arrow seemingly lifted from Microsoft Office, to the predictable red-white-and-blue color palette—that it’s likely to remind you of one thing or another.

 The real issue here is not so much Clinton’s uninspired monogram, but the systemic issues that plague graphic design in American politics, if not design in general.